lucy-sorensen/lucy-sorensen.github.io/_pages/publications.md

 <br><b>Working Papers</b>
 <ul>
+<li><a href="https://edworkingpapers.com/ai24-907">On the Margin: Who Receives a Juvenile Referral in School and What Effect Does It Have?"</a>. (with Andrea Headley and Stephen Holt).
+EdWorkingPaper 24-907.
 <li><a href="https://www.edworkingpapers.com/ai22-563">Strictly Speaking: ExaminingTeacher Use of Punishment and Student Outcomes</a>. (with Stephen Holt, Katie Vinopal, and Heasun Choi).
 EdWorkingPaper 22-563.</li>
 <li>A Breath of Fresh Air: The Effects of School Building Ventilation Conditions on Student Attendance and Learning. (with Moontae Hwang and Marzuka Ahmad Radia).</li>
 </ul>

 <br><b>Policy Pieces</b>
+<br>“<a href="https://www.brookings.edu/articles/navigating-the-tradeoffs-of-police-in-schools/">Navigating the tradeoffs of police in schools</a>” (Brookings Institute)
+<br>“<a href="https://www.urban.org/research/publication/contextualizing-push-more-school-resource-officer-funding/">Contextualizing the Push for More School Resource Officer Funding</a>” (Urban Institute Learning Curve)
 <br>“<a href="https://www.brookings.edu/blog/brown-center-chalkboard/2021/06/14/do-principals-hold-the-key-to-fixing-school-discipline/">Do principals hold the key to fixing school discipline?</a>” (Brookings Institute)
 <br>“<a href="https://jamanetwork.com/channels/health-forum/fullarticle/2767411">Protecting the health of vulnerable children and adolescents during COVID-19-related K-12 school closures</a>” (JAMA Health Forum)
 <br>“<a href="http://wtgrantfoundation.org/lead-remediation-a-surprising-policy-solution-for-reducing-the-educational-achievement-gap">Lead remediation: A surprising policy solution for reducing the educational achievement gap</a>” (WT Grant Foundation)